PR Reputation Management - Differences Between PR and Online Reputation Management

 • Branding.
 This can be personal or corporate branding (or re-branding in some cases).

 • Media relations.
-A number of tactics can be used to manage media relations, including public functions, events and outreach to influential bloggers, corporate patrons, industry luminaries and others with a public “megaphone.”
+A number of tactics can be used to manage media relations, including public functions, events, and outreach to influential bloggers, corporate patrons, industry luminaries, and others with a public “megaphone.”

 • Social media campaigns.
-This is also a core function of ORM and can include promotions, contests and giveaways that inspire participation, buy-in and brand loyalty among customers.
+This is also a core function of ORM and can include promotions, contests, and giveaways that inspire participation, buy-in, and brand loyalty among customers.

 • Press and media releases.
-These announcements highlight all of the above initiatives and provide statements to reporters, bloggers and the general public who help get your message and brand out into the world.
+These announcements highlight all of the above initiatives and provide statements to reporters, bloggers, and the general public who help get your message and brand out into the world.

-Many PR components, tactics and processes are labor-intensive.
+Many PR components, tactics, and processes are labor-intensive.
 Costs can quickly add up as a full-blown PR campaign may require the hiring of an outside PR firm or additional employees to handle certain customized duties.
 In recent years, digital PR initiatives have taken center stage to build a more robust online presence.
-While many of the tools may be new, it's always about catching the public's attention.
-Some PR efforts can be very clever while some can end up being controversial.
+While many of the tools may be new, it’s always about catching the public’s attention.
+Some PR efforts can be very clever, while some can end up being controversial.

 A famous anecdote from the early days of Hollywood was the brainchild of infamous press agent Harry Reichenbach.
 At the time, he represented an unknown actor named Frances X. Bushman.
 In order to create buzz, the PR agent had the actor walk down the street while dropping pennies behind him.
-By the time the actor arrived for a studio meeting, Reichenbach pointed out the huge crowd that had assembled (to grab the coins) and executives assumed Bushman was an extremely popular actor and cast him as one of the leads in the new film Ben Hur.
+By the time the actor arrived for a studio meeting, Reichenbach pointed out the huge crowd that had assembled (to grab the coins), and executives assumed Bushman was an extremely popular actor and cast him as one of the leads in the new film Ben Hur.

 Although not all clever publicity schemes go as planned.
 In 2007, a marketing team placed numerous LED placards around Boston and surrounding cities to promote the upcoming film Aqua Teen Hunger Force.
-Unfortunately, it did not go as planned when police and others mistook the guerrilla art as potential explosive devices.
-Eventually Turner Broadcasting and the marketing group paid $2 million in restitution and fines.
+Unfortunately, it did not go as planned when police and others mistook guerrilla art as potential explosive devices.
+Eventually, Turner Broadcasting and the marketing group paid $2 million in restitution and fines.

 Online reputation management is sometimes described as “technical public relations.”
-ORM services tend to be "quieter" than traditional PR.
-ORM leverages SEO, content management, social media, legal tactics and more to improve the online image and reputation of a brand.
+ORM services tend to be “quieter” than traditional PR.
+ORM leverages SEO, content management, social media, legal tactics, and more to improve the online image and reputation of a brand.

 ORM campaigns are similar to PR campaigns, but they tend to be much more technical in nature and often out of the public eye.